metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ### LooseSourceMapping

-Whether to group UDP packets into conversations based upon the local address, local port, and remote port.
+Whether to group UDP packets into conversations based upon the local address, local port and remote port.

 If set, the rule accepts packets incoming from a host other than the one the packets were sent to.